In this post, we are sharing tips on how you can be a better CAD designer specifically when it comes to knives.

 We have created a checklist to make sure there are no geometry errors in your file before it is sent to us for cutting.
-Keep reading for more things you should know when designing and exporting a knife in CAD.
+If you are looking for more info about CAD/CAM, check out our blog that explains how we know if a CAD file is ready for machining.
+Keep reading for more things you should know when designing a knife.

 Tips for designing knives in CAD: